henriquef2013/unireedsolomon/README.rst

-This library implements a pure-Python documented universal Reed-Solomon error correction codec with a mathematical nomenclatura, compatible with Python 2.7 up to 3.4 and also with PyPy 2 and Pypy 3.
+This library implements a pure-Python documented universal Reed-Solomon error correction codec with a mathematical nomenclatura, compatible with Python 2.6 up to 3.4 and also with PyPy 2 and PyPy 3.

 The project aims to keep a well commented and organized code with an extensive documentation and mathematical clarity of the various